UF-Carpentry/2020-03-30-UFII_geospatial_NEON/index.md

 {% endcomment %}
 <p id="accessibility">
   <strong>Accessibility:</strong> We are committed to making this workshop
-  accessible to everybody.
+  accessible to everybody via Zoom due to these unprecedented circumstances.
-  The workshop organizers have checked that:

 </p>
 <ul>
-  <li>The room is wheelchair / scooter accessible.</li>
-  <li>Accessible restrooms are available.</li>
+  <li>We will be asking participants to post questions in the chat bar of the zoom window</li>
+  <li>Breakout rooms will be used for the exercises</li>
 </ul>
 <p>
-  Materials will be provided in advance of the workshop and large-print handouts are available if needed by notifying the organizers in advance.
+  Materials will be provided in advance of the workshop.
   If we can help making learning easier for you (e.g. sign-language interpreters, lactation facilities) please get in touch (using contact details below) and we will attempt to provide them.